robagar/haskell-tsne/README.md

 A pure Haskell implementation of the [t-SNE](https://lvdmaaten.github.io/tsne/) data dimension reduction algorithm.

-* The `tsne3D` function takes a list of high dimension values and generates a sequence of solutions.
-Each solution is a list of 3D points, one for each input value.
+* The `tsne2D` and `tsne3D` functions take a list of high dimension values and generates a sequence of solutions.
+Each solution is a list of 2D/3D positions, one for each input value.
 * Rather slow.
 It's not at all optimized yet.
 Internally it uses lists of plain vanilla Haskell boxed `Double`s, which probably accounts for a a fair chunk of the slowness.
 * Based on the [tSNEJS](https://github.com/karpathy/tsnejs) JavaScript implementation (thanks!)